yamatt/blog/content/blog/phishing-simulations-and-culture.md

 I wanted to contrast this with the way phishing simulations are often managed, and give a sense about the effects on employees, focusing on those subjected to them.

 <!--alex ignore fear-->
-Phishing simulations first of create a culture of fear with people accessing their e-mail.
+Phishing simulations, first off, create a culture of fear with people accessing their e-mail.
 This expresses itself as stress.
 I think this is particuarly accute where your role requires you to have access to more systems.
 This stress does not help with the feeling of psychological safety within a business.

 Also a phishing simulation is most effective when someone slips up and clicks on a link in an e-mail.
 Joel and Emma have discussed the reasons for this, but what happens after this is also important.